iRail/hyperRail/README.md

 Usually you should be ready to get started by visiting the hostname you have set up.
 If it does not work, log an [issue](https://github.com/iRail/hyperRail/issues/new).
 We'll help you out and fix the documentation for everyone else.

-In case you just want to update the stations list to the latest version, run: `npm run update-stations`
+In case you just want to update the stations list to the latest version, run: `composer update`

 # License